ADirin/OTP1_LectureMaterial/Week 1/Home Assignment/ProjectPlan..md

 - Once your project plan is complete, submit the document in the designated Dropbox on Oma by **25th August**.

 ## Submission Guidelines
-- The project plan should be a well-structured document, not exceeding 10 pages.
+- The project plan should be a well-structured document, not exceeding more than 10 pages in real life. **In your project report, make sure all topics are thoroughly covered, as there are no page limitations*
 - Use clear and concise language.
 - Include any necessary diagrams or charts to support your plan.
 - Ensure your document is in PDF format before submission.